chuckmasterson/chuckmasterson.github.io/pages/creations.md

 *   [**Permanent Mark 2**](http://www.cafepress.com/permanentmark2)
 *   [**Permanent Mark 3**](http://www.cafepress.com/permanentmark3)

+### Language Stuff

+So, you know how a lot of academic writing is god-awful and full of twenty-dollar words that you have to pick and slog through with a dictionary of Latin and Greek word roots open on the table?

+Oh, you don't keep a dictionary of Latin and Greek word roots around?
+Well even so, if you went to college you probably know what I'm talking about.
+When I was in college I wrote a paper about those words and why they're so hard and what could be done about it.
+I think it's a pretty decent and accessible paper;
+I tried to make it an example of less obfuscated writing.
+If you'd like to read it, it's here:

+* [**Big Words: English speakers' difficulty with the Latinate wordstock in English**](/assets/pdf/Big Words.pdf)

 ### Other Stuff

 will appear here if I remember other neat stuff I’ve done that can be conveyed